mcpython4-coding/core/doc/tasks.md

 Data driver:
 - item, block, implementation for the other recipes
+- reload data only when needed, so a resource pack / data pack change occured

 UI:
 - system to create your own WorldGenerationMode, which is dumped to a save-based file
 - registry view UI
 - config UI
 - mod list UI
+- breaking block overlay (util function in model handler?)

 dedicated servers:
 - split state system into two parts: the handling part and the visual part